Orthodox vs. Catholic vs. Protestant

 | Frequency | Daily Liturgy available; weekly mandatory (Sunday); fasting preparation | Sunday Mass (mandatory for Catholics); additional daily Masses available | Weekly Sunday service; additional study/prayer meetings optional |

-| Participation | All receive Eucharist; liturgy is participatory (standing, bowing, crossing, chanting) | Vatican II emphasized active participation, but priest still central; most laity do not receive weekly | Congregational singing, responsive readings, individual prayer emphasized |
+| Participation | All receive Eucharist; liturgy is participatory (standing, bowing, crossing, chanting) | Vatican II emphasized the laity’s full, conscious, and active participation, with the priest presiding at the altar; frequent lay reception is now the norm at Sunday Mass | Congregational singing, responsive readings, individual prayer emphasized |

 Orthodox: The Divine Liturgy as Heaven on Earth